Flag desecration: Switzerland

-Destruction, removal, or desecration of national emblems installed by a public authority (i.e., the Swiss flag, the Swiss coat of arms, the cantonal or municipal flags and coats of arms) is punishable by a monetary penalty or imprisonment of up to three years according to the Swiss federal penal code.
-The destruction or desecration of privately owned flags or coats of arms is legal.
+The destruction, removal, or desecration of national emblems installed by a public authority (i.e., the Swiss flag, the Swiss coat of arms, the cantonal or municipal flags and coats of arms) is punishable by fines or up to three years of imprisonment according to the Swiss federal penal code.
+However, the destruction or desecration of privately owned flags or coats of arms is legal.

 Taiwan

-Under Articles 118 and 160 of the Criminal Law of Taiwan, it is a criminal offence to insult either the national flag or the national emblem of any country.
-If it is a national flag or emblem of a foreign country being insulted, the name of the offence would be ‘obstructing state diplomacy’; if it is the ones of Taiwan, the offence would be ‘disturbing the order’.
-Besides, insulting or damaging the portrait of Sun Yat-sen is also punishable as ‘disturbing the order’.
-The penalty can be either incarceration for one year or less, or a fine of $9,000 NTD or less.
+Under Articles 118 and 160 of the Criminal Law of the Republic of China (Taiwan), it is a criminal offence to insult either the national flag or the national emblem of any country.
+If it is a national flag or emblem of a foreign country being insulted, the name of the offence would be 'obstructing state diplomacy'; if it is the ones of the Republic of China (Taiwan), the offence would be 'disturbing the order'.
+Besides, insulting or damaging the portrait of Sun Yat-sen is also punishable as 'disturbing the order'.
+The penalty can be either incarceration for up to one year, or a fine of $9,000 NTD or less.